-- 1. See Table 1 for description of bus operations. - 2.
+- 1. See Table 1 for descriptions of bus operations. - 2.
 All values are in hexadecimal. - 3.
-Except when reading array or autoselect data, all command bus cycles are write operations. - Address bits A18-A11 are don't cares for unlock and command cycles. - No unlock or command cycles required when reading array data - The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data). - The fourth cycle of the autoselect command sequence is a read cycle.
+Except when reading array or autoselect data, all bus cycles are write operations. - 4.
+Address bits are don't care for unlock and command cycles, except when PA or SA is required. - 5.
+No unlock or command cycles required when device is in read mode. - 6.
+The Reset command is required to return to the read mode when the device is in the autoselect mode or if DQ5 goes high. - 7.
+The fourth cycle of the autoselect command sequence is a read cycle.